marcosblandim/liferay-ssl/README.md

     </subsystem>
     ```
 6. start/restart your Wildfly server
-7. you can access you Liferay portal via HTTPS in <https://localhost:8443>
+7. you can access you site via HTTPS in <https://localhost:8443>